KxSystems/docs/docs/ref/dotz.md

 .z.pp:f
 ```

-Where `f` is a unary function, `.z.pp` is evaluated when an HTTP POST request is received in the KDB-X session.
+Where `f` is a unary function, `.z.pp` is evaluated when an HTTP POST request is received in the kdb+ session.

 There is no default implementation, but an example would be that it calls [`value`](value.md) on the first item of its argument and returns the result to the calling task.